flushing the micro-task queue

 Image of Author

-When I've tested complicated javascript or typescript projects, I've run into the problem of async code from one test case resolving in another test case, and causing intermittent failures.
+When I've tested complicated JavaScript or TypeScript projects, I've run into the problem of async code from one test case resolving in another test case, and causing intermittent failures (particularly in React projects).
 This indicates a structural problem in the test suite.
 Ideally, I think you find a way to restructure the test cases so this doesn't happen.
-You don't always have the time, capability to do this (for any number of practical or technical reasons).
+You don't always have the time or ability to do this (for any number of practical or technical reasons).
 One sure-fire way to address this is by flushing the micro-task queue in an afterEach block.

 const flushMicroTaskQueue = () =>